thuchoang90/thuchoang90.github.io/_posts/2019-05-01-FIC-video-hist.md

 ## IV.
 Citation

-If you use the sources from this page in your published work, please cite the following:
+If you use the sources from this page in your published work, please cite the following.
 As plain text:

 ```Takahiro Hosaka, Trong-Thuc Hoang, Van-Phuc Hoang, Duc-Hung Le, Katsumi Inoue, and Cong-Kha Pham, "Live Demonstration: Real-time Auto-exposure Histogram Equalization Video-system Using Frequent Items Counter," in Proc. of IEEE Int.
 Symp. on Circ. and Syst.
 (ISCAS), Sapporo, Japan, May 2019, pp. 1-1.```